rayaman/multi/Documentation.md

 # P-Chart: Priority 1

-P1 follows a forumla that resembles this: ~n=I*PRank where n is the amount of steps given to an object with PRank and where I is the idle time see chart below.
+P1 follows a forumla that resembles this: ~n=I*PRank</br>Where **n** is the amount of steps given to an object with PRank and where I is the idle time see chart below.
 The aim of this priority scheme was to make core objects run fastest while letting idle processes get decent time as well.

 | Priority: n | PRank | Formula |
 |-|-|-|